encode/httpx/docs/quickstart.md

 ```

 In some cases the response may not contain an explicit encoding, in which case HTTPX
-will attempt to automatically determine an encoding to use.
+will default to using "utf-8".

 ```pycon
 >>> r.encoding